You are here

 In 1968, the Sisters of St. Joseph, led by Alice Huber, SSJ, Ph.D., initiated a change in the charter that would create a co-educational college.
 New York State issued the charter and Medaille College was born.
 Granted by the Board of Regents, this charter established the College as an independent institution governed by a self-perpetuating Board of Trustees.

-Medaille experienced significant growth in the 1970s and student enrollment has risen steadily ever since.
+Medaille experienced significant growth in the 1970s and student enrollment has increased ever since.
 During the 1980s and 1990s, the College strengthened programs and services for a growing and diverse student body.

 In 1991, the College implemented a residence program, attracting students from across New York State and Southern Ontario.
 Three years later, the Kevin I. Sullivan Campus Center opened, offering students a setting for dining, recreational and co-curricular activities.
 With the Trbovich Alumni Tower welcoming all visitors, the Sullivan Center serves as home to the Mavericks’ men’s and women’s National Collegiate Athletic Association Division III sports programs, which have experienced tremendous success in their short histories.

-In the late 1990s, Medaille became a pioneer in accelerated learning formats for adult learners, with classes that provide flexible delivery systems for working adults and Canadian students.
-These classes are taught at the Buffalo and Rochester campuses.
-Both campuses have classrooms, study space, a library, and a range of student support services.
+In the late 1990s, Medaille became a pioneer in accelerated learning formats for adult learners, with classes that provide flexible delivery systems for working adults and Canadian students that accelerate their careers.
+Adult and graduate programs are taught at both the Buffalo and Rochester campuses and provide learning formats, classrooms, study space, a library, and a range of student support services tailored specifically for adults.

 In June 2007, Medaille welcomed its sixth president, Richard T. Jurasek, Ph.D.
-Under his leadership, the College has committed to develop partnerships with local organizations, to contribute to the educational, civic and economic development of the region, and to focus on strategic planning and assessment.
+Under his leadership, the College has developed partnerships with local organizations, contributed to the educational, civic and economic development of the region, and focused on strategic planning and assessment.

 In the fall of 2011, the College completed a construction project that doubled the size of Huber Hall with a new Student Success Center that integrates academic and student support services under one roof.
-In September 2012, the Sullivan Center expansion was completed, creating a 3,000-square-foot fitness center, event arena with a 600-person capacity, locker rooms and student group meeting spaces.
+The Student Success Center provides fully integrated services for individualized attention and improved achievement.

-Medaille’s annual budget is $59.9 million and has an economic impact on the community that exceeds $147 million.
-The College has nearly 90 full-time and more than 200 part-time faculty members.
-Enrollment has increased to 2,700 students, making it the third-largest private college in Buffalo.
+Medaille’s annual budget is $53 million and has an economic impact on the community that exceeds $147 million.
+The College has nearly 85 full-time and more than 250 part-time faculty members.
+Enrollment has increased to 2,600 students, making it the fourth-largest private college in Buffalo.

-The growth of Medaille College throughout its history has been guided by a commitment to being the “college of opportunity” for the area it serves.
+The growth of Medaille College throughout its history has been guided by a commitment to being the “college of opportunity” for our students.
 As the College continues to innovate and respond to the higher education needs of the 21st century, it embraces this ethos even more, and has set a strategic direction that seeks to extend and deepen what “opportunity” means for both its students and the community in which they live and learn.